mn-mde-edfi/MDE-EdFi-Documentation/reference/descriptors_resources.md

 ### Student Special Education Program Associations Resource
 #### Placing Local Education Agency Reference
-For SY2021-2022, MDE implemented a new element on the StudentSpecialEducationProgramAssociations resource called ```placingLocalEducationAgencyReference ```.
+Starting SY2021-2022, MDE implemented a data element on the StudentSpecialEducationProgramAssociations resource called ```placingLocalEducationAgencyReference ```.
 Commonly referred to as "Placing District", this optional element is intended for only students with IEPs who are enrolled in a joint powers or intermediate district.
 It is intended for a subset of students, and should not be automatically associated with any other LEA reference.

 The scenario in which a student record would need ```placingLocalEducationAgencyReference ``` is:
 - Student is a resident of district A and has an IEP.